joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 }
 ````

 All that's left is to extend UIView with functions that mimic SwiftUI's View modifiers.
+In the second definition, we need to cast and process all of the concrete range types.
+This is a great place to write some quick unit tests to check our implementation.

 ````swift
 extension UIView {